Exhibits

 Winter/Spring 2026 Exhibits

-LA GRANGE, TEXAS—JANUARY 5, 2026—The Winter/Spring seasons at the Texas Quilt Museum once again show the power of creativity, diversity, and skill that is ingrained in the fabric (literally!) of the art form with three new exhibits: Prizewinners from the International Quilt Festival 2025, Art to Art Challenge from The National African American Quilt Guild, and The Traveling Artist: Works of Denise Burkitt.
+TheWinter/Spring seasons at the Texas Quilt Museum once again show the power of creativity, diversity, and skill that is ingrained in the fabric (literally!) of the art form with three new exhibits: Art to Art Challenge from The National African American Quilt Guild, andThe Traveling Artist: Works of Denise Burkitt, and the just-added 2026 Prizewinners from the Best Little Quilt Show in Texas.
 These exhibits will be on display from January 8-April 25, 2026.

 It’s Never Too Late to Learn (35” x 39”) by Sharon Mooney.
 In the exhibit Art to Art Challenge.